Trung28899/NodeJS-Sequelize/README.txt

                     for how to get edit product
                 +, See under postEditProduct()
                     for how to update data

+        e.
+Deleting Record:
+            - Code in 9th Commit
+            - See ./controllers/admin.js.
+See under
+                postDeleteProduct()

 IV.
 Other Notes:
     This module contain: